romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Is it possible to upload container images to GitHub Packages?
+Q: Is it possible to upload container images to GitHub Packages?
 <details><summary>Show the answer</summary><p>

 - **Yes, GitHub Packages supports the hosting of container images**